buun1030/mqtt-projects/README.md

 >  ```console
 > go env
 > ```
-> You can do this by opening your workspace settings (Ctrl+Shift+P, then search for "Preferences: Open Workspace Settings"), and then setting the "go.gopath" property to the correct directory.
+> Configuring GOPATH by opening your workspace settings (Ctrl+Shift+P, then search for "Preferences: Open Workspace Settings"), and then setting the "go.gopath" property to the correct directory.